-Victims, families gain key role in Purdue bankruptcy case
+Victims gain a voice to help guide Purdue Pharma bankruptcy

 Opioids, including prescription drugs and illegal ones such as heroin and illicitly made fentanyl, have been linked to more than 400,000 deaths in the U.S. since 2000.
 Thousands of infants have been born to mothers who were taking opioids while pregnant, and two committee members represent those children.

 Kara Trainor is a mother of a child born dependent on opioids.
-Walter Lee Salmons, a grandfather, is guardian to another such child.
+Walter Lee Salmons, a grandfather, is helping raise two affected children.
 Ryan Hampton is an activist in recovery from opioid addiction.
 Cheryl Juaire lost her 23-year-old son to a heroin overdose after he became addicted to prescription painkillers.

 They have been asked not to publicly discuss the bankruptcy case.